PzmuV1517/NoIQTrader/README_PHASE3.md

 ---

-**🎉 Congratulations!
+**Congratulations!
 You now have a fully functional AI-powered Bitcoin trading system with an interactive web interface!**

-*Built with ❤️ using Python, Machine Learning, and Streamlit*
+*Built with love using Python, Machine Learning, and Streamlit*